freenandes/topo-da-mente/content/note/home-assistant.md

   - smart_home
   - internet_of_things
 ---
-A software ecosystem tailored to run and manage all your interconnected devices.
+A software OS/ecosystem tailored to run and manage all your interconnected devices from various types of networks.

 [Home Assistant main site](https://www.home-assistant.io/)